MunasheMuk2/Shumba_valeting/README.md

 The site allows customers to explore valet packages, make bookings, and contact the business.
 The site has a complete CRUD implementation, responsive design, and database modelling, with an emphasis on a **professional, luxury user experience**.

-The site can be accessed by this [link](https://munashemuk2.github.io/StackSmartGuide/)

 ## User Experience (UX)

 ### User Stories